 There were problems in transporting such huge sculptures.
 The Artist had a contrast with the City and they get into a disagreement.
 The artworks were disassembled and placed in a City storehouse.
 They were forgotten.
 After the Artist death, in 2003, not even his artistic endowment administrators could remember where those artworks were.
 Until the press got interested in it.

 And then the passion comes on the scene.
 Passion for art.
 Walter Patscheider, architect and engineer from Milan, is a gentleman who inherited a vast collection of Ramous’ sculptures and sketches from his father.
 He knew very well the artist who was a family friend since long-time.
 After the sculptor passed away, Mr. Patscheider decides to protect and promote his work.
 Even by making a bet on aim that seemed impossible.
 Like the salvage of the huge lost sculptures in Parma.
-It is the end of 2011.
-Mr. Patscheider leaves Milan and arrives in Parma.
-He wants to see with his own eyes the artworks conditions and he wants to take them away.
-However, when he arrives at the Villetta City Storehouse, he almost gets discouraged: they are in miserable conditions.
-The metallic pieces are all mixed, rusty, and muck.
-Mr. Patscheider decides to try anyway.

 With help from an acquaintance, owner of a metallic carpentry in the proximity of Milan, he recovers everything possible.
 The relicts end up in a warehouse.
 And they undergo a transformation.
 Cleaned and restored, they go back to their old majesty.